Last Update: April 20, 2015

 Why do entrepreneurs need a marketing plan?
 It’s simple.
-It acts as the blueprint for how you will do business and drive growth.
-Without a blueprint it is hard to measure achievement much less increase profitability.
-Many of the principles learned in business school have application in an entrepreneurs world.
-However, many start ups have strengths outside of formal business training.
+A marketing plan acts as the blueprint for how you will drive growth.
+Without a blueprint it is hard to measure achievement, much less increase profitability.

 1. Situational Analysis (SWOT)

 Discuss your product/service, the value proposition and market served.
-Take inventory of four key areas: your strengths, weaknesses, market opportunities and threats (i.e. Barriers to Entry, Competition)
+Take inventory of four key areas: your strengths, weaknesses, market opportunities and threats (i.e. barriers to entry, competition, etc.).

 2. Target Audience

-I recommend starting broad and drilling down into the niche target your product/service will benefit.
-A review of the industry served followed by Customers (segmenting if necessary), and the Category (if applicable).
+Take a broad look at the market and drill down into the niche target your product/service will benefit.
+A review of the industry served followed by customers (segmenting if necessary) and the category (if applicable).

 Focus on the big picture.
 What are you trying to achieve with your marketing efforts?
-This is the overarching umbrella under which everything is developed. (i.e. To increase sales of widgets by 10%)
+This is the overarching umbrella that covers everything that is developed.
+Be specific.

-Decide how you will carry out your Objectives. (i.e. Increase awareness vis-a-vis targeted advertising).
+Decide how you will carry out your main objectives. (i.e. Increase brand awareness using targeted online advertising.).

-These are your foot soldiers that should be set for battle at the front lines.
-Hence, you can accomplish your strategies through focused tactics.
-A small business with limited resources may want to focus on Advertising, Promotions, PR, Trade Shows, Direct Response, etc. However, its more productive to list all of your ideas in buckets and then pick the top tactic that is the easiest to accomplish.
-From there work your way up.
+Tactics are your foot soldiers and they should be set for battle at the front lines.
+Hence, you can accomplish strategies through targeted tactics.
+A small business with limited resources may want to focus on direct advertising, promotions, PR, trade shows, direct response, etc. However, its more productive to list all of your ideas in buckets and then pick the top tactic that is the easiest to accomplish.
+From there continue testing and work your way up.